 Modern artists and their unlikely creations have long puzzled, stirred controversy, and stretched our definition of what art should be.
 Who wants to look at a urinal placed on a plinth in a gallery?
 And what’s with the fur-lined teacup posing as art?

 Admittedly, modern art was a major diversion from centuries-old craft techniques of the past.
-With the advent of photography, artists had to move beyond just portraying reality, and began experimenting with color, form, shape, abstraction, different mediums, and different techniques, paving the way for contemporary art of today.
+With the advent of photography, artists had to move beyond just portraying reality and began experimenting with color, form, shape, abstraction, different mediums, and different techniques, paving the way for the contemporary art of today.